There could soon be changes to the rules that affect U.S.-bound Canadian snowbirds.

 How long can snowbirds be away from Canada and keep their provincial health insurance?

-The other provinces and territories require six months' residency, but Quebec does not count trips of less than 21 days as non-residency.
+Quebec and Prince Edward Island require six months' residency, but Quebec does not count trips of less than 21 days as non-residency.
+Newfoundland and Labrador requires only four months.
+Nunavut and the Yukon have no residency requirements.

 Some provinces will allow longer absences under some circumstances or if a written request made by the resident is approved.